Rugby Africa: Development programs

 The CAR formed agreements in 2014 which allowed member unions from Anglophone and Francophone nations in Africa to access training programs within the sports academies and administrative headquarters of the South African Rugby Union and French Rugby Federation, respectively.
-These agreements, designed to foster rugby development across the continent, were signed in January 2015, and followed earlier arrangements with the SARU and French club Castres Olympique which were made in 2006.
+These agreements, designed to foster rugby union development across the continent, were signed in January 2015, and followed earlier arrangements with the SARU and French club Castres Olympique which were made in 2006.

 Leopards

 The African Leopards are a representative team from Africa which aims to promote the sport throughout the whole of Africa.
 The Leopards played their first ever match in July 2005 at Ellis Park as a curtain raiser between Springboks and Australia.

 World Cup qualifying

 Rugby Africa nations participate in qualifying tournaments for the Rugby World Cup every four years.
 Four Rugby Africa nations – Ivory Coast, Namibia, South Africa and Zimbabwe – have qualified to play in Rugby World Cups.